Department of French and Italian

 2. Oral Presentation (30 minutes).
 A brief (10-15 minutes) oral presentation, in the language of concentration (French or Italian), followed by a discussion.
 The content of the presentation will be determined and prepared by the student in concert with his/her adviser, and may reflect any aspect of the student's own general intellectual and academic experience in the department.
 It may therefore stem from the senior thesis, but also largely refer to the overall course of study achieved in the subject of concentration.
 The examining committee will be constituted by at least two permanent faculty of each section.

 Note: In order to better prepare for the comprehensive examination, students are strongly encouraged to include either FRE 307 or ITA 307 in their departmental course work.
-To that effect the department annually offers FRE 399, the Senior Seminar in French.

 The department strongly encourages its concentrators and certificate students to spend as much time as they can in any country, including those in Africa, where the language(s) they study is (are) widely spoken.
 There are several ways of doing this within the four-year undergraduate degree: by study abroad for one or two semesters; by summer study abroad; or by obtaining summer work or an internship abroad.